Lokua/number-box/README.md

 `step`, then for example a range of 100_000 and a step of 1 would take about 53 average computer screen's worth of dragging to get from min to max - not a great user experience!
-Fortunately for precision - besides typing into the input manually - you can hold shift while dragging to force moving exactly by `step` increments.
+Fortunately for precision - besides typing into the input manually - you can hold shift while dragging to make fine adjustments that exactly `step` increments.

 ## Styles